Collaborations with Industry and Other Sectors

 Oak Ridge National Lab: SPM of thin films Neutron scattering Super computing HRTEM of organic heterojunctions;

 Univ. of Minnesota and Louisiana State Univ.: Studying novel half-metallic compounds.

-Major international collaborations exist with the European Synchrotron Radiation Facility and CNRS-Strasbourg, France; Chinese Academy of Sciences, Shenyang; University of Leipzig and Max Planck Institute Stuttgart, Germany; Ukranian Academy of Sciences, Kiev; Russian Academy of Sciences, Moscow and Nizhny Novgorod; Indian Institute of Technology - Mandi, India; and Research Center - Jülich, Germany.
+Major international collaborations exist with the Universities of Strasbourg, Rouen, and Bordeaux, France; Shanhai Normal University; National University of Singapore; Max Planck Institute Halle and Stuttgart, Germany; Russian Academy of Sciences and Moscow State University; Indian Institute of Technology - Mandi, India; Institute of Nanoscience and Nanotechnology Spain; and Research Center - Jülich, Germany.